 More than ever, evaluators must embrace principles and practices that allow them to advance diversity, equity, and inclusion (DEI) within their organizations – whether independent firms, academic centers, or evaluation teams.
 Evaluators also play an important role in helping clients address DEI issues.
 By engaging in equitable approaches that are actionable in their organizations, evaluators […]Click for more information on 'Embracing DEI as an Organizational Value: What We’ve Learned on this Journey with our Team and Clients'

-The Executive and Legislative Branches of government share common challenges in successfully implementing evidence initiatives.
+ABSTRACT: The Executive and Legislative Branches of government share common challenges in successfully implementing evidence initiatives.
 This panel will highlight lessons learned about the generation and use of evidence in the Executive Branch during the Bush and Obama administrations.
-A second presentation will highlight the institutional challenges in the Congress for using evidence successfully across the […]Click for more information on 'Soup-to-Nuts: Understanding the Challenges of Generating and Using Evidence in Government'
+A second presentation will highlight the institutional challenges in the Congress for using evidence successfully across […]Click for more information on 'Soup-to-Nuts: Understanding the Challenges of Generating and Using Evidence in Government'